-Adopt a long-term mindset when it comes to building a link profile, create extremely useful content and optimize your site’s user experience.
+Adopt a long-term mindset when it comes to building a link profile, creating extremely useful content, and optimizing your site’s user experience.

 It’s simpler than you think.

-Right now, I’m floating in between step 5 and 6… spinning the Blogger Sidekick web and strengthening it every day.
+Right now, I’m floating in between steps 5 and 6… spinning the Blogger Sidekick web and strengthening it every day.